 One of the most important judgments concerning the sale of used licenses was rendered by the Court of Justice of the European Union (CJEU) in 2012.

-The CJEU judgment in Case C-128/11 UsedSoft GmbH v Oracle International Corp. says that “An author of software cannot oppose the resale of his ‘used’ licences allowing the use of his programs downloaded from the internet.
-The exclusive right of distribution of a copy of a computer program covered by such a licence is exhausted on its first sale.”
+The CJEU judgment in Case C-128/11 UsedSoft GmbH v Oracle International Corp. says that “An author of software cannot oppose the resale of his ‘used’ licenses allowing the use of his programs downloaded from the internet.
+The exclusive right of distribution of a copy of a computer program covered by such a license is exhausted on its first sale.”

 The judgment also states that:

-- The unlimited software licences can be traded freely.
-If you purchase an independent software licence, you can sell it under the same conditions.
+- The unlimited software licenses can be traded freely.
+If you purchase an independent software license, you can sell it under the same conditions.